microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 There are a few optional pipeline variables that can be set on the export-solution-to-git pipeline to control what information is persisted to source control.
 If you want to **apply these settings globally** you can set the following variables on your export-solution-to-git pipeline or in the case that you want to **apply these to specific solutions on export** you can create a specific export pipeline for your solution as described above and setting the following variables on your solution specific export pipeline.

 The **DoNotExportCurrentEnvironmentVariableValues** variable can be used to ensure that the current value of environment variables are never committed to source control during the export process.

+>  [!IMPORTANT] This pipeline variable is recommended in order to use the deployment configuration functionality in the AA4AM App.

 ![image-20210723164226271](.attachments/SETUPGUIDE/image-20210723164226271.png)